marekjm/bearton/manual/tools/page.markdown

 ### More options

-There are two more options to use when creating the page.
+There are two more options to use when creating pages.

+**`--edit`**

+This option is used to automatically launch editor and edit the context of the new page just after it is created in the database.

+**`--render`**

+This option is used to render the page immediatelly after it is created.

+Useful command is: `bearton-page new -ER foo`
+It will create new page of type `foo`, launch editor for its context, and render it after the user finishes editing.
+This provides for instant publishing of new pages.

 ----